 Percentages below indicate the approximate standard required for each letter grade; some or all cutoffs may be lowered but will not be raised.
-In this course there will be no rounding up of final grades, especially in light of the opportunities students have to increase their final grade via bonus credit.
+In this course there will be no rounding up of final grades, especially in light of the opportunities students have to increase their final grade via research participation.

-A+ 96-100% B+ 80-84% C+ 67-71% D+ 54-58% A 90-95% В 76-79% C 63-66% D 50-53%
+A+ 96-100% B+ 80-84% C+ 67-71% D+ 54-58%

+Α 90-95% В 76-79% С 63-66% D 50-53%

-A- 85-89% B- 72-75% C- 59-62% F 0-49%
+Α- 85-89% B- 72-75% C- 59-62% F 0-49%

-Lecture Schedule
+Tentative Lecture Schedule

 The class schedule, general topics, and assigned readings for the course are listed below.
 Please note that the weekly assigned text chapters for the course will inform class presentations and discussions but may not always correspond directly to them since our classes will focus on the application of the cognitive behavior therapy procedures that are described in the text to specific clinical populations and problems.
-The emphasis in class will be on looking at cognitive behavior therapy practices in relation to specific clinical problems (e.g., conduct problems, autism, anxiety, depression) since it is these problems for which clients are typically referred for help.
+The emphasis in class will be on looking at cognitive behavior therapy practices in relation to specific clinical problems (e.g., conduct problems, autism, anxiety, depression), since it is these problems for which clients are typically referred for help.
 Part of effective practice in cognitive behavior therapy involves mastery of the assessment and decision-making processes needed to determine which of the many currently available cognitive behavioral interventions are most appropriate and most effective in treating specific problems.

+Class Schedule e, Gener al Topics, and Assigned Text Chapters

 Date General Topic Chapters

-September 9 Introduction to Course/Behavior Therapy 1
+September 8 Introduction to Course/Behavior Therapy 1

-11 Antecedents of Behavior Therapy 2
+10 Antecedents of Behavior Therapy 2

-16 Behavioral Model 3
+15 Behavioral Model 3

-18 Process of Behavior Therapy 4
+17 Process of Behavior Therapy 4

+18 Last day to drop a course with no W grade and tuition refund.

+22 Last day for registration/change of registration.

-23 Behavioral Assessment 5
+22 Behavioral Assessment 5

-25 Behavioral Intervention with Children & Families 6
+24 Behavioral Intervention with Children & Families 6

-30 Behavioral Parent Training рр.
-194-1
+29 Behavioral Parent Training 8

-October 2 Conduct Problems/ADHD 8
+October 1 Conduct Problems/ADHD

+12 Thanksgiving Day.
+University closed.

-7 Behavioral Intervention with Children & Adolescents 9
+6 Behavioral Intervention with Children and Adolescents 9

-9 Anxiety and Depression in Children
+8 Anxiety and Depression in Children

-14 Autism/Mental Retardation 7
+13 Autism/Mental Retardation 7

-16 Autism/Mental Retardation (con't)
+15 Autism/Mental Retardation (con't)

-21 Behavioral Pediatrics рр.
-414-4
+20 Behavioral Pediatrics 15

-23 Test 1
+22 Test 1

-28 Behavioral Intervention with Adults 10
+27 Behavioral Intervention with Adults 10

-30 Anxiety Disorders 12
+29 Anxiety Disorders 12

+Allikiety Disorders 12

-November 4 Anxiety Disorders
+November 3 Anxiety Disorders

-6 Depression 13
+5 Depression 13

-11 Reading Days - No Class
+Nov.
+11-15 Reading Days.
+No Lectures

-13 Depression (cont.)
+10 Depression (cont.)
 11

-18 Marital Intervention 15

-20 Test 2
+12 Reading Days - No Class

+17 Marital Interventions/Recent Approaches 14

+19 Marital Interventions/Recent Approaches

-25 Social Competence
+24 Social Competence 17

+26 Test 2

-27 Physical Problems 14
+December 1 Physical Problems 16

-December 2 Self-Management 16
+3 Self-Management

-4 Future Directions Paper
+7 Last day to participate in research and allocate research credits.

+December 8 Paper/Discussion Paper

+Fall Session Lectures End.
+Last day to withdraw.

+Dec.
+25-31 Holiday observance.
+Session break.
+University

+closed.

-Note: Adjustments may be made in our class schedule and readings as required.
+- Note: Adjustments may be made in our class schedule and readings as required. - Note: Denotes guest speaker from the community.
+TBA.